 Nutrient-wise, king oysters provide the following micronutrients per 100g (8);

-Oyster mushrooms are a species which have long been used as a medicinal mushroom.
+Oyster mushrooms are a species that has long been used as a medicinal mushroom.

-Also, consumption of this edible mushroom appears to lower triglycerides and the LDL/HDL ratio (12).
+Also, the consumption of this edible mushroom appears to lower triglycerides and improve the LDL/HDL ratio (12).

 Although they can be a little expensive, you can pick them up for a lower price if you go to a Chinese/Asian market.